will-langdale/matchbox/README.md

     * Accept at least:
         * `cluster_cleaner` and `data_cleaner` arguments, which it can pass to `cmf.link.utils.cluster_cleaner` and `cmf.link.utils.data_cleaner` if you want to let them work as they do in other linkers
         * `cluster_raw` and `data_raw` arguments, which you should assume to be a reference to a PostgreSQL or duckDB table
-    * And return a tuple of `(cluster_processed, data_processed)`, which should be references to a PostgreSQL or duckDB table
+    * Return a tuple of `(cluster_processed, data_processed)`, which should be references to a PostgreSQL or duckDB table
 * `link()` must
     * Accept at least:
         * `link_settings`.
-This can look however you want, but we try to follow Splink's settings dictionary syntax in `cmf.utils.comparison(s)` so users can move between linkers easily
+This can look however you want, but we try to follow Splink's settings dictionary syntax in `cmf.comparison(s)` so users can move between linkers easily
         * `cluster_processed` and `data_processed` arguments, which you should assume to be a reference to a PostgreSQL or duckDB table
-    * And call `cmf.utils.probabilities` to write its output to the proabilities table
+    * Call `cmf.link.utils.probabilities` to write its output to the proabilities table
-* You must implement the `LINKER_CLASS_NAME` and `LINKER_ABBREVIATION` global variables, which provide the class name users will import, and the abbreviation added to experiment names
+* You must implement the `LINKER_NAME` and `LINKER_DESCRIPTION` global variables, which provide the name users will pass to `cmf.linker()`, and added to experiment names
-* Consider putting a "Help" section in your docstrings for the `help()` method to show the user.
+* Consider putting a "Help" section in your docstrings for the `cmf.report.linkers(linker=, arg=)` function to show the user.
 If not present, it'll show the whole docstring
+* Consider adding a demonstation notebook in `notebooks/` to help users see how to use the intricacies of your method

 Linkers are composed based on the above, and the following public methods are added for users: